Daunte Wright’s shooting death rouses emotion in Brooklyn Center, which put a sympathetic mayor in charge of police

 The shooting only heightened tensions in an area already on edge.
-Ten miles down Interstate 94 in Minneapolis, the murder trial for Derek Chauvin — arguably the biggest police trial in state history — is underway.
+Ten miles down Interstate 94 in Minneapolis, the murder trial of former officer Derek Chauvin — arguably the biggest police trial in state history — is underway.

+Former President Barack Obama and Michelle Obama underscored that reality in a statement on Wright’s death Tuesday.

+“Our hearts are heavy over yet another shooting of a Black man, Daunte Wright, at the hands of police," the couple wrote in a statement released through the Obama Foundation.
+The fact it could happen during the Chauvin trial as Minneapolis relives George Floyd’s death "indicates not just how important it is to conduct a full and transparent investigation, but also just how badly we need to reimagine policing and public safety in this country.”

 Officer Kim Potter fatally shot Daunte Wright, police said.
 She’s a 26-year vet, served as union president.